 Basic Idea and Notation

-Begin with a linear equation , where is a random sensing matrix that must be obtained and will result in either exact or approximated optimum solution depending on how it is chosen, is a signal vector with at most -sparse entries, which means has non-zero entries, be an index set, is a compressed measurement vector, , is a noise vector and assumed to be bounded if it exists, and read as much less than .
+Begin with a linear equation , given a sensing matrix is random Gaussian or Bernouli will result in either exact or approximated optimum solution depending on how it is chosen, is a signal vector with at most -sparse entries, which means has non-zero entries, be an index set, is a compressed measurement vector, , is a noise vector and assumed to be bounded if it exists, and read as much less than .

 A vector is said to be -sparse in if it has at most nonzero coefficients.
 The support of is , and is a -sparse signal when the cardinality .
 The set of -sparse vectors is denoted by .
 Consequently, there are different subsets of -sparse vectors.
 If a random -sparse is drawn uniformly from , its entropy, , is approximately equivalent to bits are required for compression of .